LED and Strobe Lighting for Photography

 One of their Panel Series lights, the LED500 Studio has a CRI rating of 95 or above.
 This LED is “the equivalent of a 500 watt traditional hot light”, but uses only 30 watts, making it very powerful despite its smaller size.
 The light uses 512 bulbs for a more consistent color temperature and has an estimated lifetime of 50,000 hours.
 Dracast recommends their LED Panel Series lights for studio settings where high output is necessary.

-Lumos is another company which produces LED lights for studio use.
-This company promotes their advanced technology designed for heat management, light reliability, and quality control.
-Lumos is also environmentally aware and perfects their products through environment testing.
+Lumos is another company that produces LED lights for studio use.
+This company promotes its advanced technology designed for heat management, light reliability, and quality control.
+Lumos is also environmentally aware and perfects its products through environmental testing.

 Elinchrom is one company which specialized in these strobe lights.
-This company has recently produced a new technology, Hi-Sync which has the ability to shoot with strobe lights using shutter speeds reaching to 1/8,000th second to capture high speed movement.
+This company has recently produced a new technology, Hi-Sync which has the ability to shoot with strobe lights using shutter speeds reaching 1/8,000th second to capture high-speed movement.
 Michael Clark, an innovative photographer, says of this new technology, “It is rare that I see a product open up whole new worlds of possibilities!”

-Each of these lights have different unique qualities and can be used in a variety of situations.
+Each of these lights has different unique qualities and can be used in a variety of situations.

-Whether you use LED lighting or Strobe, there is a plethora of resources in today’s photography industry.
+Whether you use LED lighting or Strobe, there are a plethora of resources in today’s photography industry.